 “Had we not done this process we likely would have invested money in the wrong sort of technology.
 The journey mapping process helped dramatically decrease our risk in technology selection and got us pointed in the right direction as a new team.”

 If your leadership team is hesitant about exploring new CX initiatives, try asking them when you last talked with your customers.
 If it’s a tough question to answer, it might be time to reconnect with the people who make your business possible.

 Getting leadership directly involved in a short, high-impact CX project is a great way to expose them to customer-centric thinking and get them excited about potential outcomes.
 There are a few simple and fun ways to do this:

-- Do a few customer interviews to demonstrate the value of direct customer feedback.
-We use an interview format called Guided Storytelling that helps customers unpack the experience of interacting with your product or service.
+Do a few customer interviews to demonstrate the value of direct customer feedback.
+We use an interview format called Guided Storytelling that helps customers unpack the experience of interacting with your product, messaging or service and to highlight pain points.
 We created a one-page guide with tips on how to conduct a great Guided Storytelling interview.

 4. Find quick wins

 If your CX project is already off the ground but you need more leadership buy-in to keep it going, it’s important to find quick wins!
 Show leadership how talking to customers is already making a positive impact on the organization and leading to strategic insights that you wouldn’t have gained otherwise.

 In our recent work with the American Marketing Association, we ran a design sprint to help them develop a new offering for their members.
 Scott Stern, their Director of Innovation & Insights, shared that after moving past some initial doubts about the power of design sprints, his team found the process so impactful that they decided to have their entire board participate in a sprint at their annual meeting.
 This is a great example of building on moments of enthusiasm and identifying allies who can help you convince other people in your organization of the power of customer experience management.